everydaycreative/browser-detect/README.md

 ### Why ###

 Given the rise of responsive, adaptive and fludic web techniques, designing for devices seem to be a faux-paus.
 But here is the thing: devices exist and they exist in 'families', and these families are different from each other in not only how we use them, but also in the ways we interact them and where use them.
-A laptop is clearly a sit down device, and even though you can use your phone while sitting down, you will probably also use your phone while on the bus instead of than pulling out your laptop, especially if you are standing.
+A laptop is clearly a sit down device, and, even though you can use your phone while sitting down, you will probably also use your phone while on the bus instead of than pulling out your laptop, especially if you are standing.
 On top of that: the creators of these devices know this, and they design

 #### Area of concerns: the seperation of screen and device ####
 It also allows for a separation of concerns in designing where one area of concern is screen size independent of anything device specific (which is done through media queries), and the other area of concern being device relevant.